dominictarr/event-stream/readme.markdown

   }))
 ```

-`split` takes the same arguments as `string.split` except it defaults to '\n' instead of ',', and the optional `limit` paremeter is ignored.
+`split` takes the same arguments as `string.split` except it defaults to '\n' instead of ',', and the optional `limit` parameter is ignored.
 [String#split](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/String/split)

 ## join (separator)